File your Colorado application for a Manufacturer's License

 Step 9: File your Colorado application for a Manufacturer’s License

+Starting a Colorado Brewery involves obtaining a Manufacturer’s License from the Colorado Department of Revenue Liquor and Tobacco Enforcement Division.
 I typically recommend following up the submission of your TTB Brewer’s Notice Application by immediately filing your Colorado Manufacturer’s License application.
 Here is Colorado’s Supplier Application.
 Tip: Download this form and store it locally on your computer, otherwise it will not save properly.

 As you will see, Colorado offers 2 types of brewery licenses: (1) 3.2% beer manufacturer’s license, which costs $150/year; and (2) manufacturer’s license (brewery), which costs $300/year.
 To prepare your application, you will need to provide information about your brewery, including addresses, contact information, and state and federal tax ID numbers.
 You will also need to at least provide:

 - A list of all Officer and Directors (corp.) or all members and all officers/directors/managers (LLC)